-This home is now in escrow!
+This home is now sold - for $45,000 over asking price!
 CLICK HERE to see homes currently for sale in the Wrigley neighborhood!

 Tudor Home for Sale in Long Beach Historic District

 Don’t miss this rare opportunity to own a charming Tudor home on one of the prettiest blocks in Long Beach.
 Situated in the heart of the Wrigley Historic District, this three-bedroom home will captivate you with its seamless blend of historic details and modern updates.
 The current owners have kept it meticulously maintained and now you can be part of this home’s history too.
 From the beautiful hardwood floors to the coved ceilings to the original divided light windows and the traditional fireplace flanked by original mahogany built-in bookcases, you’ll feel like you’ve stepped back in time.
 Imagine hosting a dinner party in the formal dining room or preparing meals in the tastefully remodeled kitchen, which features a breakfast bar, butler’s pantry or baking area, and abundant counters and cabinets.
 The spacious bathroom has a vintage feel with a separate cast iron tub and a new shower, new vanity, and new LVT flooring.